 Pupil Premium provides funding for pupils in the following categories:

-- Who have been in receipt of free school meals (FSM) at any point in the past 6 years (£935 per child)
+- Those who have been in receipt of free school meals (FSM) at any point in the past 6 years (£935 per child)

-- Who have been continuously looked aer for the past six months (£1900 per child)
+- Those who have been continuously looked after for the past six months (£1900 per child)

-- Who are adopted from care under the Adopon and Children Act 2002 or who have le care under a Special Guardianship or Residence Order (Post LAC) (£1900 per child)
+- Those who are adopted from care under the Adoption and Children Act 2002 or who have left care under a Special Guardianship or Residence Order (Post LAC) (£1900 per child)